arktocz/Namaste/README.md

 ## What is going on

 This is a project for students.
-Students are cooperating on this project under suspicion of teacher.toto jsem já It is also a model of an information systems which could be used for some administrative task in university life.
+Students are cooperating on this project under suspicion of teacher.
+It is also a model of an information systems which could be used for some administrative task in university life.